 AB5: Assessing its implications, impact and the impetus for fair wage progress.
 Is an Independent Musicians Alliance part of the solution???

-Gigging musicians are invited to a “town hall” discussion at the bookshop on Tuesday, February 25th, 6-8pm, to discuss the prospects for an “Independent Musicians Alliance” – a solidarity organization without dues or meetings – to encourage a free flow of information among musicians that might facilitate collective action seeking overall improvement in wages, benefits and working conditions for working artists across a range of workplaces.
+Gigging jazz musicians convened in a “town hall” discussion at the bookshop on February 25th to discuss the prospects for an “Independent Musicians Alliance” – a solidarity organization without dues or meetings – to encourage a free flow of information among musicians that might facilitate collective action seeking overall improvement in wages, benefits and working conditions for working artists across a range of workplaces.

 The IMA idea is the brainchild of Mario Guarneri, founder and artistic director of Jazz in the Neighborhood, with the input and cooperation of Eric Whittington from Bird & Beckett, and the two seek to push it into being with this February 25th brainstorming session and a benefit at the bookshop on February 29th.

 (A town hall meeting at the Flight Deck in Oakland earlier this month on February 5th brought musicians, promoters and experts in law and arts advocacy together for an initial consideration of State Law AB5 and its implications for independent musicians.)

 State Law AB5, which became effective at the start of this year, set new requirements for determining when an individual worker should be considered an employee or an independent contractor, and was at first thought by most voters to pertain basically to people who drive for ridesharing and delivery behemoths — Uber, Doordash, etc. — and other app-based employers.
 What has emerged is that it is also being applied to performing artists (musicians, actors, etc.) and therefore to arts presenting organizations (like Bird & Beckett and Jazz in the Neighborhood).